mstksg/inCode/copy/entries/dependent-haskell-1.md

 !!!dependent-haskell/NetworkTyped.hs "train ::"
 ~~~

-It's pretty much again an exact copy-and-paste, but now with GHC checking to
+It's pretty much again almost an exact copy-and-paste, but now with GHC
-make sure everything fits together in our implementation.
+checking to make sure everything fits together in our implementation.

 One thing that's hard for me to convey here without walking through the
 implementation step-by-step is how much the types *help you* in writing this